verzola/semantic-release-github-actions/README.md

-# Releaser
+# Semantic Release Github Actions
-Tool to automatically release semantic versions on GitHub.
+Tool to automatically release semantic versions on GitHub with GitHub Actions.